ProcessEight/m23-example-modules/html/app/code/ProcessEight/ModuleManager/README.md

         ]);
 ```

 If a template variable needs to be processed in some way (e.g. To make it upper or lower case), then this is achieved using PHP string manipulation methods.
-The name of the method used is appended to the template variable name (see example above).
+The name of the method used is appended to the template variable name to indicate what method has been applied to it (see example above).

 ## To do